jmcook1186/gp-passport-docs/src/devs/quick-start.md

 ### Connecting the user's wallet

-The next thing we'll add is a function for connecting the user's wallet.
+The next thing we'll add is a function for connecting the user's wallet when they click the `connect` button.

 In this step we'll do the following:

-- When the user clicks the connect button and connects their wallet, we'll set their address in the local state, set connected to true, and then call the Gitcoin Passport API to check their score.
+- When the user clicks the connect button and connects their wallet, their `address` will be set in the local state, `connected` will be set to true, and then the Gitcoin Passport API will be called to check their score.

-Add the following code below the useState hooks:
+Open `app/page.tsx` and find the `todo` comment `/* todo check user's connection when the app loads */`.
+Replace this comment with the following code:

 ```tsx
 async function connect() {